Monica Oliveto (Pennsylvania, USA)

 Eeva assisted the children of the Dominican Republic by developing her own project to get them the supplies needed for a children’s home.

-Rebecca is volunteering in South Africa with the CMSR Children’s Home & HIV/AIDS Hospice providing basic needs and resources through the development of recreational activities, ESL classes, mentorship programs, as well as a leadership & life-skill building program for at-risk youth.
+Rebecca started her role with COLORS as South Africa Development Coordinating Officer at the CMSR Children’s Home & HIV/AIDS Hospice in George, South Africa.
+Her role there consisted of providing basic needs and resources through the development of recreational activities, EAL classes, mentorship programs, as well as a leadership and life-skill building program for at-risk youth.

 Caroline Swans Color Volunteer Experience